 5 of 8All photos

 If you're planning a trip to Costa Rica, stay at the Tabacón Thermal Resort & Spa, a resort on 900 acres of rainforest, and bathe in the mineral hot springs heated by a nearby volcano.
 The water goes up to 105 degrees and you'll be able to stand under the magma-heated waterfalls.
 The warmth will relax your muscles, and the silica, calcium, and lithium in the water are said to deepen your sleep.
-Go back to your room for hot tea, grab your yoga mat (included with each room), and head to a secluded bungalow for a one-hour nighttime yoga class.
+Go back to your room for hot tea, grab your yoga mat (available upon request), and head to a secluded bungalow for a one-hour nighttime yoga class.
 From your lizard pose (a great yoga pose for insomnia), you're likely to spot toucans and tree frogs in the surrounding rainforest.

 Photo: Tabacon Thermal Resort & Spa

 Westin Locations Worldwide

 At Westin locations worldwide, you'll find a "Sleep Well" menu on your bedside table.
 Choose from menu items that contain soporific properties, including tryptophan, which boosts serotonin and causes drowsiness, and melatonin, which regulates sleep and wakefulness.
 Everything on the menu is designed to "enhance your rest."
 Try the "bedtime snack" (nonfat yogurt with granola and walnut), a cup of chamomile tea to promote relaxation, or a turkey breast avocado wrap on a whole-wheat tortilla.

 Even better: The Westin launched a new initiative called Project Rise: ThreadForward, which transforms hotel bed linens into pajamas for children in need around the world.
 You can purchase a pair for your own little ones starting April 16 at westinstore.com, and a portion of the profits will go to the cause.
 How's that for being able to sleep at night?